Understanding Our Skin

 5. Stratum Basale

-Advancements in dermatology have called for further ascertainment of region-specific structures, functions, and biochemical processes.
-For instance, layers like the Stratum Corneum are further subdivided into a Stratum Compactum and Stratum Disjunctum (upper and lower corneum, respectively).
+Advancements in Dermatology called for the need to further ascertain region-specific structures, functions and biochemical processes.
+Because of this, layers like Stratum Corneum are subdivided into Stratum Compactum and Stratum Disjunctum.
+More commonly, however, the terms upper and lower are used in place of the Latin names to keep this simple.

 Dermis

-Skin has a surface area of about 20 square feet, roughly the size of a picnic blanket.
+Fun Fact: The surface area of average human Skin is about 20 square feet (sqft), the size of a picnic blanket.

 We will start by discussing the epidermal sublayers and their functions in the context of a skin cell's journey from the bottom (Stratum Basale) to the top (Stratum Corneum).
 As a guiding principle, a skin cell called a keratinocyte is programmed to transform into a deactivated, though not entirely dead, flattened skin cell known as a corneocyte.